zehaochen19/minijavac/README.md

 Open your favorite browser and mount at <localhost:3000>

 Drop your favorite MiniJava program to the box and view its graphic AST output

+Any error will be displayed below the AST tag.